 Arnika – image by Tom Crooke/Bobbin Productions

-Arnika by Théâtre Volière at the Bridewell Theatre
+Arnika by Théâtre Volière – Bridewell Theatre, London

 The subject matter of Théâtre Volière’ Arnika is obscure but fascinating.
 Natasha Wood’s play is set in the Vosges during the early 1950s, the heart of Alsace.
 The region has a famous history of borderland uncertainty, see-sawing between France and Germany throughout the 20th century and, indeed, for centuries before.
 Doubt over its true identity led to suspicions over the allegiances of the Alsace people, with tragic consequences.
 When the Nazis annexed Alsace, its young men were forcibly enlisted in the Wehrmacht.
 Some, captured by the Russians, lingered in POW camps on the eastern front for years after the war had ended, the French government unenthusiastic about bringing home Nazi soldiers.

 Arnika is a murder story set among the resentment and conflict of this messy situation.
 It is part of the Marchland season, an impressively ambitious month of European work themed around the blurred edges of identity.
 It brings thoughtful political theatre to the Bridewell, a great space in search of a programme, in a time when voices from Europe could not be more important.
 However, while the ambition of Borderland is admirable, in the case of Arnika it is also the play’s undoing.